 3. Make It a Sensory Experience

-Each of us, including the people in Bible times and the children you are teaching, experiences the world through the senses of hearing, smell, touch, taste and sight.
-As you tell Bible stories bring these senses into your lessons.
+Each of us, including the people in Bible times and the children you are teaching, experience the world through the senses of hearing, smell, touch, taste and sight.
+As you tell Bible stories, bring these senses into your lessons.
 What would it have sounded like when David played his harp for Saul?
 Have the children heard soothing music before?
-When the prodigal son was longing for the pig food what would that have smelled?
+When the prodigal son was longing for the pig food, what would that have smelled?
 Have they smelled something stinky lately?

 4. Move With the Story

-If there is movement in a Bible story then allow the children, or at least one child, to mimic this movement in demonstration.
-The Israelites marched around Jericho so let the children march around in a circle.
-The people of Jerusalem danced along with David and the ark was carried into the city.
+If there is movement in a Bible story, allow the children, or at least one child, to mimic this movement in demonstration.
+The Israelites marched around Jericho, so let the children march in a circle.
+The people of Jerusalem danced with David, and the ark was carried into the city.
 Mary and Joseph searched and searched for Jesus and finally found him in the temple with the teachers of the law.
 This could be a great time for one child to hide while the others try to find him.

 5. Use Visual Aids God Has Provided